How Potent is Your Supplement?

 On the surface, some supplements might look like they have it all; a little bit of everything to cover all your needs, A to Z, head to toe.
 Trouble is, a little bit of everything isn’t going to cut it when you want results.

 For a therapeutic effect, you need a therapeutic dose, and this is where the quality and quantity of those ingredients becomes important.
-You wouldn’t take 1/4 of painkiller for migraine, so why would you ingest only a fraction of the vitamins, minerals or herbs you might need?
+You wouldn’t take 1/4 of painkiller for a migraine, so why would you ingest only a fraction of the vitamins, minerals or herbs you might need?

 When it comes to natural ingredients, it’s sometimes hard to tell whether a product is the real deal or not.
 Herbs can be sourced and extracted from excellent farms and with trusted methods, or they can be procured cheaply and produced with questionable practices.